biswajit-713/galen-java-demo/README.md

 Run the tests
 OSX - $./gradlew responsivenessTest -Dgalen.device=CHROME

-Currently the test runs only on Chrome.
+Currently the test runs only on Chrome v61 and above.